TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Let only the headshot sound wait for confirmation
+- Fix first blood being counted during warmup
+- Make the shield a bit lighter for balance

 - Item emphasis implementation
 	- First pass: shadows
 		- Just render all items with pure color shader, with varying intensity (the closer the item to ground, the less shadow)